 Growing numbers of renters are trapped for years in homes they can’t afford

-October 21st, 2019 · No Comments · Affordability, Government, Housing, Law, Private rental, Social housing, Tenancy
+October 21st, 2019 · No Comments · Affordability, Government, Housing, Law, Private rental, Tenancy

 By Hal Pawson, City Futures Research Centre.
 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.
 Low-income tenants in Australia are increasingly likely to be trapped in rental stress for years.
 New evidence from the Productivity Commission shows almost half of such “rent-burdened” private tenants are likely to remain […]